Seagull-Project-PHP-Framework/seagullframework-website/docs/_posts/2017-01-11-updating-seagull-docs-to-jekyll.md

 ## Lists
 Local Jekyll will parse a list fine however Jekyll running on Github will not create list items unless you have a blank line before the start of your list.

+## Headers
+Same goes for headers, unbeknownst to me you’re supposed to put a blank line between headers, i.e. if you have an h2 right under an h3.
+None of my long list of other MD apps require this.

 ## Gotchas
 The characters `{{{` or `}}}` will cause a Jekyll parse error and kill the whole site, please make sure you remove these.
 They are used for escaping code so preferably use two single apostrophes instead.